sykrishukor94/Bionano-SMAP_analysis_util/README.md

 ---
 Author: Syukri Shukor

-Contact: sshukor@bionano.com, achitsazan@bionano.com or apang@bionano.com
+Contact: sshukor@bionano.com or sykrishukor@gmail.com

-This repository documents python notebooks and scripts used for Clinical Affairs cohort study.
+This repository documents python notebooks and scripts used for Clinical Affairs cohort studies, as well as various applications that require manipulation and analysis of SMAP files.
+More information on SMAP files can be found in [OGM File Format Specification Sheet, Page 30](https://bionano.com/wp-content/uploads/2023/08/CG-00045-OGM-File-Format-Specification-Sheet.pdf)

 ## SETUP
 ---